Alain Hertoghe: La Guerre à Outrances

 His position was that anti-Americanism, rather than an explicit understanding between the papers, was the cause for the monolithic position of the press, and that the public was not offered a debate on the issues.
 He states that Le Monde went the farthest in its defense of the Iraqi regime, calling the newspaper "Saddam's Gazette."
 It has also been noted that Hertoghe's work is itself partial, selective, and fails to comment on the coverage of the war in foreign countries.

-La Croix justified its firing of Alain Hertoghe by claiming that the book was damaging to its reputation and to the authority of its editors, in opposition to its editorial line, and made claims questioning the professional ethics of some of the staff.
+Hertoghe was fired from La Croix in December 2003.
+The paper justified its decision by claiming that the book was damaging to its reputation and to the authority of its editors, in opposition to its editorial line, and made claims questioning the professional ethics of some of the staff.